BurnyCoder/all-knowledge-visualized/README.md

 - Generate subtopics nodes realtime using websearch and LLM call, cache it
 - Add "search on google" "open on wiki" "explain" buttons
+- Removable buttons
+- Automatic hypergraph categorizing of existing nodes
+- If you generate a node that already exists, connect already existing node